havanaDimi/assignement_api/README.md

-# Assignement api for vcf data manipulation
+# Assignment api for vcf data manipulation
 This is a simple API to allow users to navigate through the data of a vcf file, view.
 Only authorized users can create, edit and delete records in the system.

 # Quickstart

+Download this project on your local machine.

 `cd /replace_with_your_directory/assignement_api-master/`

 `python3 -m venv env`